DebzDK/guess-the-language/README.md

 ### Content

 The translations used in this application are thanks to [DeepL Translator](https://www.deepl.com/en/translator).

+All hint information has been derived from Google searches for each originating country of a given language of the form:

+    1. For first hint: "[country]", where country is the name of the originating country of a given language.
+    1. For second hint: either same as first hint to look at the country's flag or "what's [country] famous for"
+    1. For third hint: "capital of [country]"

 All other textual content in this application is written in my own words and of my own opinion.